You are here:

 What payment notices are sent out by the Banking Supervision department?

-Entities that are liable to pay costs receive a separate payment notice for each of the two sub-accounting groups in accounting group 1:
+Entities that are liable to pay costs receive a separate payment notice for each of the three sub-accounting groups in accounting group 1:

 • Sub-accounting group 1 – fee notice in accordance with BWG